jsandoval1/LetsDoItApp/README.md

 Currently, there are some known issues that are being worked on:

 - **Registration Form Validations**: The validations for the registration form are currently not working as expected.
 We are aware of this issue and are actively working on a fix.
 In the meantime, please ensure that you enter valid information when registering.
+- **Deployment Issues**: The application is currently hosted on an EC2 instance.
+Occasionally, the instance fails due to internal AWS issues.
+This is a known issue and is being worked on.

 #### User Feedback